whereverest/whereverest/README.md

 [Ambitious learner & Algorithm optimizer, Software development and Team manager, Crazy 3d gamer, Passionate problem solver]

-Hi, I'm [Justin Chi](https://chi-blockchain-portfolio.herokuapp.com/), a passionate blockchain engineer with solid skillsets in designation of architecture and algorithm.
+Hi, I'm a passionate blockchain engineer with solid skillsets in designation of architecture and algorithm.
 Known as a fast learner always focusing on new breaking technologies and sensible ideas.